 Isobel graduated from University of Wisconsin – Madison in 1988 with a B.A. in Psychology and English, before going on to complete her education at DePaul University College of Law.
 She is admitted to practice in Colorado, Arkansas, Massachusetts, Illinois, and Texas.
 Most recently, Isobel has handled cases in Arkansas, Illinois, New Mexico and Colorado.

-Jennifer L. Keel is admitted to practice in Maryland, Minnesota (inactive), the District of Columbia, California (inactive), Colorado, and handles catastrophic injury cases across the country.
+Jennifer is admitted to practice in Maryland, Minnesota (inactive), the District of Columbia, California (inactive), Colorado, and handles catastrophic injury cases across the country.
 Her practice focuses on complex medical malpractice cases involving birth trauma, kernicterus, cerebral palsy, brain and spinal cord injuries, and many other medical and surgical errors that have resulted in catastrophic injuries and/or death.

 Jennifer is one of the industry’s thought leaders on electronic medical records evidence and audit trail use in medical negligence litigation, and teaches lawyers across the country how to obtain and make use of this important evidence.
 She also consults for lawyers and law firms on an hourly basis to assist with these issues in their cases.